RV Campsite Fit: 7 Tips to Find the Perfect Spot for Your RV

 What to Ask When Booking

-- “What’s the road width leading to the site?”
+• What is the road width and grade leading to the site?

-Pro Tip: Always confirm the site number and loop name—then check photos of that exact site online if possible.
+Pro Tip: Always confirm the site number and loop name, then look up real photos of that exact site on Google Images, Campendium, or Facebook groups.

 Last-Minute Openings

-- Be flexible—shifting your stay by one day can often make a spot available.
+If you’re flexible, shifting your arrival by just one day can often make a spot appear.

 Understand Cancellation Policies

-- Private parks often allow full refunds up to 7 days before arrival.
+Most private parks offer full refunds up to seven days before arrival.

-- State and national parks may charge flat fees ($10–$15) or only refund if you cancel early.
+State and national parks sometimes charge a small fee ($10–$15), and many only refund you if you cancel early enough.

 Pro Tip: If you’re unsure about travel plans, look for flexible cancellation filters on sites like The Dyrt or KOA.